Battle of Huoyi: Background

-During the later reign of Yang, the second emperor of the Sui dynasty, imperial authority began to wane.
+During the later reign of Emperor Yang, the second emperor of the Sui dynasty, imperial authority began to wane.
 The main reason was the immense material and human cost of the protracted and fruitless attempts to conquer the Korean kingdom of Goguryeo.
-Coupled with natural disasters, the conscription of more and more men for the war, and the hoarding of scarce grain reserves for the army's needs, increased provincial discontent.
+Coupled with natural disasters, the conscription of more and more men for the war and the hoarding of scarce grain reserves for the army's needs increased provincial discontent.
 As a result, from 611 on, rural revolts broke out across the empire, and with the Emperor's prestige and legitimacy diminished by military failure, ambitious provincial magnates were encouraged to challenge his rule.
 Yang continued to be fixated on the Korean campaigns, and only as unrest spread within the empire and the powerful Eastern Turks turned hostile, did he realize the gravity of the situation: in 616, he abandoned the north and withdrew to Jiangdu, where he remained until his assassination in 618.

-With the Emperor's withdrawal from the scene, local governors and magnates were left free to advance their own ambitions to power.
-Nine major contenders emerged, some claiming the imperial title for themselves, while others, like Li Mi in Henan, contented themselves, for the time being, with the more modest titles of 'Duke' (gōng) and 'King' (wáng).
+With the Emperor's withdrawal from the scene, local governors and magnates were free to advance their ambitions to power.
+Nine major contenders emerged, some claiming the imperial title for themselves.
+In contrast, others, like Li Mi in Henan, contented themselves, for the time being, with the more modest titles of 'Duke' (gōng) and 'King' (wáng).
 Among the most well-positioned contenders was Li Yuan, Duke of Tang and governor of Taiyuan in the northwest (modern Shanxi).
-A scion of a noble family related to the Sui dynasty, and with a distinguished career behind him, Li Yuan was an obvious candidate for the throne: his province possessed excellent natural defences in the form of the Taihang Mountains, a heavily militarized population, and was located near the imperial capitals of Daxingcheng (Chang'an) and Luoyang.
+A scion of a noble family related to the Sui dynasty and with a distinguished career behind him, Li Yuan was an obvious candidate for the throne: his province possessed excellent natural defenses in the form of the Taihang Mountains, a heavily militarized population, and was located near the imperial capitals of Daxingcheng (Chang'an) and Luoyang.